too-much-todotxt/spec/The-Todo.txt-Format.md

     Post signs around the neighborhood +GarageSale
     @GroceryStore Eskimo pies

-A script that perhaps slices out the `@phone` contextual items and emails them to your mobile phone, for instance, would just output:
+A search and filter for the `@phone` contextual items would return:

     (A) Thank Mom for the meatballs @phone
     (B) Schedule Goodwill pickup +GarageSale @phone

-A call to `todo.sh` to just see the garage sale project items would
+To just see the `+GarageSale` project items would return:
-return:

     (B) Schedule Goodwill pickup +GarageSale @phone
     Post signs around the neighborhood +GarageSale

-There are three formatting rules for current to-do's.
+There are three formatting rules for current todo's.

 ### Rule 1: If priority exists, it ALWAYS appears first.